School violence is a significant threat to education!

 Bullying Part II

-While there aren't conclusive answers as to why kids bully, we will explore some of the possibilities that drive this behavior.
-Understanding victims and bullies prepares you for a new prevention para
+There are no conclusive answers as to why kids bully, so we'll explore some of the possibilities that drive this behavior.
+Understanding victims and bullies prepares you for a new prevention paradigm.

 Bullying Part III